 WILL I LIE ON A COUCH?

 There is popular image of Freud sitting behind a couch - smoking a cigar - nodding sagely.
 Of course that was a long time ago.
 The kind of psychotherapy I do does not involve lying on a couch.
-Rather we sit with each other in a relaxed, informal environment - this is key to building a trusting, working relationship.
+Rather, we sit with each other in a relaxed, informal environment; this is key to building a consistent and trusting working relationship.
 I do have a sofa though - and you are more than welcome to sit on that too.

 WILL THERAPY FIX ME?